-It is possible to take the assessment exams for the courses in the course curriculum by a deadline compatible with the start date of the graduation session in which the student intends to take the final exam.
-The Student Centre announces this deadline on a session-by-session basis...
+It is possible to take the assessment exams for the courses in the study plan by a deadline compatible with the start date of the graduation session in which the student intends to take the final exam.
+The Student Center announces this deadline on a session-by-session basis...

-For administrative requirements and the deadlines for presenting the required documents and the type thereof, see the provisions stated in the instructions from the Student Centre.
+For administrative requirements and the deadlines for presenting the required documents and the type thereof, see the provisions stated in the instructions from the Student Center.